 Next, the Greek islands were slowly discovered by tourism: Santorini, Mykonos … Stone and sea.
 People lived poorly, but cleanliness was not lacking from their homes.
 The white, unlike the blue of the sea and the sky, became the trademark of the time and of the islands.
-It enthralled the visitors, who took their impressions with them and took these impressions with them to the edge of the world, bringing more tourists.
+It enthralled the visitors, who took these impressions with them to the edge of the world, bringing more tourists.

 And so the times changed, but the tradition remained.
 Today there are more means, but tradition remains strong.

 For the housewives, whitewashing remains the easy solution, offering cleanliness and disinfection at the same time, while farmers still believe that lime on the trunks of trees kills all the germs.